Every man at the Custom House on 25 May 1921 had his own unique journey to that event. They came from many parts and different backgrounds.

-Only three months before the Custom House job Cyril had married a farmer’s daughter named Josephine Hunt while both of them resided at 96 North Strand, Dublin City.
-The marriage cert records him as a chemist’s assistant; and his brother Hugh as best man.
+Less than four months before the Custom House job Cyril had married a farmer’s daughter named Josephine Hunt while both of them resided at 96 North Strand, Dublin City.
+The marriage cert records him as a chemist’s assistant; and his brother Hugh as best man for the ceremony on 2 February in St. Laurence O’Toole’s church.
 The couple moved to nearby Leinster Avenue, the address on Cyril’s arrest report when he also gave his correct occupation.

 Like almost all the other Custom House men taken prisoner Daly was jailed in Kilmainham and held without trial until release in December 1921.
 Unfortunately we don’t know if he ever used his choir singing skills with his Kilmainham comrades either at Mass or during recreation seisiúns held as prison conditions relaxed to some degree in the later stages of their captivity.

 There are two previously published photos taken of Daly in the Gaol.